 The problem can be written more compactly as

-This means that in each period $t$, and for each input $j$, a firm essentially only chooses how how much to buy for production in $t+1$ and $t+2$ and how much of the leftover amount purchased at $t-1$ to use at $t$ as opposed to leaving it for $t+1$.
+In each period $t$, and for each input $j$, a firm only chooses how how much to buy in period $t$ -- to be used for production in $t+1$ and $t+2$ -- and how much of the leftover amount purchased at $t-1$ to use at $t$ as opposed to leaving it for $t+1$.